cockroachdb/docs/v20.1/build-a-python-app-with-cockroachdb-django.md

 ## Step 3.
 Create your Django project

-In the directory where you'd like to store your code, issue the following statement to create your project
+In the directory where you'd like to store your code, issue the following statement to create your project:

 {% include copy-clipboard.html %}
 ~~~ shell
 $ django-admin startproject myproject
 ~~~

-This creates a new project in a directory called myproject.
+This creates a new project in a directory called `myproject`.
 Open this directory in your IDE of choice.
-Open settings.py and change DATABASES to the following:
+Open `settings.py` and change `DATABASES` to the following:

 {% include copy-clipboard.html %}
 ~~~ python